andreyuhai/andreyuhai.github.io.old/_posts/articles/2018-06-19-wifi-controlled-rc-car-using-esp8266.md

 ![Wifi controlled RC car wiring diagram][wiring diagram]

+Note: *Since I don't have a proper battery -thanks to LiPo batteries and their even more expensive chargers-, I've used 3 9V batteries to source the circuit just to test it, hence I am still having problems driving the car but this doesn't mean any problems with the code and etc. I will edit here when I get a neat battery to test the car and also record a video of it. *

 #### What is WebSocket Protocol?

 >WebSockets are a bi-directional, full-duplex, persistent connection from a web browser to a server.
 Once a WebSocket connection is established the connection stays open until the client or server decides to close this connection.
 With this open connection, the client or server can send a message at any given time to the other.Introduction to WebSockets.<sup>[1][1]</sup>